adraismawur/codeveloping-workshop/pages/introduction.md

 In order to do this, it reads a special text file at `pages/listing.txt`.
 Each line in this file corresponds to a markdown file under `pages/`.
+Lines starting with # are ignored as comments.

 In these exercises, the files under this `pages/` directory are all that you will need to edit.